Emp5r0R/Secure-The-Throne/content/posts/1742035934336-Certified-Walkthrough(HTB)/index.md

 ![Pasted image 20250101195630.png](https://github.com/Emp5r0R/Db_of-pics/blob/main/Pasted%20image%2020250101195630.png?raw=true)
 - While analyzing the data I found Interesting things
 - **These are my findings:**
-- The user `Judith` has WriteOwner permissions over group `MANAGEMENT@CERTIFIED.HTB`
+- The user `Judith` has WriteOwner permissions over group `MANAGEMENT@CERTIFIED.Hack The Box`
 - The group `Management@certified.htb` has Generic all permission over user `management_svc@certified.htb`
-- The user `MANAGEMENT_SVC@CERTIFIED.HTB` has CanPsRemote permission on the Domain controller(This is not quite useful.
+- The user `MANAGEMENT_SVC@CERTIFIED.Hack The Box` has CanPsRemote permission on the Domain controller(This is not quite useful.
 At the end we will be abusing AD CS instead of this)
 ![Pasted image 20250101202115.png](https://github.com/Emp5r0R/Db_of-pics/blob/main/Pasted%20image%2020250101202115.png?raw=true)

 ## Exploitation